donmik/buddypress-xprofile-custom-fields-type/readme.txt

 if (isset($_FILES['field_'.$field_id]) && $_FILES['field_'.$field_id]['size'] > 0 .......here......... ) {...`
 Thanks to borisnov for this tip.

+= Can I modify the way label and input fields are shown? = Yes, you can.
+Since version 1.5.8, you have new filters to modify the way labels and filters are shown.
+The filters are:
+- bxcft_field_label.
+The arguments are: id of field, type of field, name of input, name of field, field is required? (this is a boolean value).
+- bxcft_field_input.
+The arguments are: id of field, type of field, name of input, field is required? (this is a boolean value).
+For image and file fields, I've added two filters for displaying the actual image and file.
+- bxcft_field_actual_image.
+The arguments are: id of field, type of field, name of input, value of field (url of image).
+- bxcft_field_actual_file.
+The arguments are: id of field, type of field, name of input, value of field (url of file).

 == Changelog ==

+= 1.5.8 =
+* Added new filters for labels and inputs.
+See <a href="http://wordpress.org/plugins/buddypress-xprofile-custom-fields-type/faq/">FAQ</a> for more information.

 = 1.5.7.9 =
 * Bug in setting up add_filter.
 It requires a priority parameter first before the accepted_args so it only send the hidden fields.
 The other 2 fields $display_user_id and $current_user_id is set to 0 and the function returns erratic or no results because of that.
 Thanks to moggedb.